 Where does education take place today?
 Also, what is the future of education?
-I was born in Sofia in the 80s, and I saw many of my friends (me included) going to the West for an education that was unconditionally considered up-to-date with a neoliberal world we were all dreaming for — hoping to either enhance our vita back home or join any of the established global art networks.
+I was born in Sofia in the 80s, and I saw many of my friends (me included) going to the West for an education that was unconditionally considered up-to-date with a world we were all dreaming for — hoping to either enhance our vita back home or join any of the established global art networks.
 Today, however, communities are heavily shifting, and information is easily retrievable at any place in the world.
 Under such societal framework, I’m glad to see in the realm of education an alert response by my colleagues at home that is not solely directed at circulating knowledge.
 I see them develop their own paradigms of pedagogy, visibility and politics.
-Also, there has always been that affinity to think of the Balkans as an exotic refuge ready to welcome any especially attuned capitalist.
+Also, there has always been that affinity to think of the Balkans as an exotic refuge ready to welcome any escapist.
 Well… as there is no outside to the world we live in, it seems like the Balkan’s enduringly ambiguous geography would rather open space for re-imagining of what we think we know.

 ROSSINA SHATAROVA AND NIKOLAI DAVIDKOV OF STUDIO PROJECTIRANE